 Reeling from the narration of Zilayefa, we see how the Niger Delta environment is exploited for selfish reasons.
 The oil companies would not have been successful at causing serious eco-damages to the Niger Delta area without the cooperation of the ruling elites.

 The local leaders and elders connived with the oil companies to deprive the masses of a good life.
-While the low class people struggle to survive, their leaders feed fat on the packages or dividend that is meant for their welfare.
+While low-class people struggle to survive, their leaders feed fat on the packages or dividends that are meant for their welfare.
 Here, the character of Amananaowei is very relevant.